 TWEAKS+inspiration : Spring Cleaning, etc

-• 3 min read
+- 3 min read

 In late March, Julio did a spring cleanup.

 In a "no-shoe" house, I hated to see all the dirt.
-This is the first cleaning on my 4-year old carpet.
+This was the first cleaning on my 4-year old carpet.
 While I waited for the next project on the schedule, I had two small projects to complete.

 When we bought some new furniture 7 years ago, an old chair moved to our bedroom.
 I wanted to keep as I loved the white cotten duck slipcovers I had custom made years ago.